2017-2018 Catalog > Graduate Studies

 Each degree-seeking student is assigned to an adviser who: 1) advises and approves course registrations, 2) assists the student in developing a concentration, and 3) in some instances, supervises thesis, capstone or field work if such an option is selected.

-Comprehensive examinations are built upon the content of the graduate courses taken as components of a graduate program and upon courses for which a waiver or exemption has been granted.
+Comprehensive examinations are requirements in the Master of Arts programs in Interdisciplinary Studies in Human Behavior (previously Human Sciences), Thanatology and Ceramic Arts.
+Exams built upon the content of the graduate courses taken as components of a graduate program and upon courses for which a waiver or exemption has been granted.
 A student may not be examined in an area where transfer credit has been awarded.
 While many or most of the examination questions may deal with specific subject content, some may require the student to draw together several concepts in order to demonstrate an understanding of interrelated ideas.

 The following procedures apply to the comprehensive examination:

 Students who are unable to take a comprehensive examination on the scheduled date because of hardship may petition the advisor for a substitute date.
 If the advisor approves the petition, the student must contact the Office of the Registrar and the program director to make arrangements for the administration of the examination and the substitute date.
 In all cases, if the student wishes to complete the examination within the same semester, the substitute date must occur on a weekday no more than 10 business days after the originally scheduled examination date.

 Once the total examination is evaluated, it is the responsibility of the advisor to notify the student and the Office of the Registrar regarding the results of the comprehensive examination.
 This notification must be in writing.